coderamen666/srd-v3.5-md/spells/spells-m-o.md

 treat them as sling bullets (range increment 50 feet).
 The spell gives them a +1 enhancement bonus on attack and damage rolls.
 The user of the stones makes a normal ranged attack.
-Each stone that hits deals 1d6+1 points of damage (including the spell's enhancement bonus), or 2d6+2 points against undead.
+Each stone that hits deals 1d6+1 points of damage (including the spell’s enhancement bonus), or 2d6+2 points against undead.

 ## Magic Vestment